Chris-Whiteley/corporate-party-organizer/README.md

 ---

 ### User Story
-**As an organiser,** I want to add a table with a specific table number and number of seats so that I can control table assignments for certain guests.
+**As an organiser,** I want to add a table with a specific table number and number of seats so that I can control table number assignment if I wish to.

 ### Acceptance Criteria:
 - The organiser can add a table by providing both a table number and the number of seats.